-Staff at Staffordshire Complex Needs Service are using Story Massage very successfully with adults with PMLD.
-“Our service users have responded really well to Story Massage sessions,” explains Louise Molineux, Senior Day Service Officer, “The majority of our service users are non verbal so Story Massage offers a way of sharing stories in an inclusive way and we often personalise the story too.”
+Staff at Staffordshire Complex Needs Service are using the Story Massage Programme very successfully with adults with PMLD.
+“Our service users have responded really well to sessions,” explains Louise Molineux, Senior Day Service Officer, “The majority of our service users are non verbal so the programme offers a way of sharing stories in an inclusive way and we often personalise the story too.”

-There are now five members of staff (three are among those in the photo above) trained in Story Massage and they are using it across seven services.
+There are now five members of staff trained in the Story Massage Programme and they are using it across seven services.
 We were so impressed by the enthusiasm and flexibility of the staff that we presented the Staffordshire Complex Needs Service with the prestigious Centre of Excellence Award.
 Here is their advice for sharing Story Massage with adults with PMLD.

 1. Set the scene

 Create a relaxed, comfortable and undisturbed environment.
 Consider putting a ‘Do Not Disturb’ sign on the door.
 Once service users are settled then always ask permission to touch.
 “Acceptance of touch has increased hugely with our service users,” says Louise, “Previously, they would become very vocal or anxious if touched.
 Now some of them respond to the word ‘Story’ with an alert facial expression and increased arm movement.”

 It helps to start the session with a calming story as this creates a quiet atmosphere.
 “Once the first story begins then we witness a sense of anticipation,’ says Louise, “It can be very powerful.
 One individual even started singing a song directly linked to the movements.
 This is amazing as she does not usually initiate verbalisation.”

 2. Adapt the strokes